qmk/qmk_firmware/keyboard/phantom/README.md

 ### 2. Sleep LED
 It is possible to have the LEDs fade in and out when the computer is suspended.

-To enable this feature, uncoment the `SLEEP_LED_ENABLE` line in the makefile you are using:
+To enable this feature, uncomment the `SLEEP_LED_ENABLE` line in the makefile you are using:

     SLEEP_LED_ENABLE = yes  # Breathing sleep LED during USB suspend